Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Control Gain Optimization for Model-based Legged Locomotion Control

 \subsubsection{Algorithm}

-An episode $n$ of contextual \gosafeopt with the given (user-specified) context $\vz_n \in \setZ$ is performed in one of two alternating stages: \emph{local safe exploration} (LSE) and \emph{global exploration} (GE).
+Given (user-specified) context $\vz_n \in \setZ$, an episode $n$ of contextual \gosafeopt is performed in one of two alternating stages: \emph{local safe exploration} (LSE) and \emph{global exploration} (GE).

-\paragraph{Local safe exploration} \looseness=-1 During the LSE stage, we explore the subset of the parameter space $\Theta$ which is known to be safe, and learn backup policies for each visited state.
-In this stage, the parameters are selected according to the acquisition function where $\vh$, $\setG_n(\vz_n) \subseteq S_n(\vz_n)$ is a set of ``expanders'' (c.f., \cref{eq:expanders} in \cref{sec:proofs}) and $\setM_n(\vz_n) \subseteq S_n(\vz_n)$ is a set of ``maximizers'' (c.f., \cref{eq:maximizers} in \cref{sec:proofs}).
+\paragraph{Local safe exploration} \looseness=-1 During the LSE stage, we explore the subset of the parameter space $\Theta$ which is known to be safe, and learn backup policies for all the states on the trajectories visited during LSE.
+In this stage, the parameters are selected according to the acquisition function where, $\setG_n(\vz_n) \subseteq S_n(\vz_n)$ is a set of \emph{expanders} (c.f., \cref{eq:expanders} in \cref{sec:proofs}) and $\setM_n(\vz_n) \subseteq S_n(\vz_n)$ is a set of \emph{maximizers} (c.f., \cref{eq:maximizers} in \cref{sec:proofs}).
 Intuitively, $\setG_n(\vz_n) \cup \setM_n(\vz_n)$ represents those parameters that can potentially lead to an expansion of the safe set $\setS_n(\vz_n)$ or potentially be a solution to the optimization problem of \cref{eq:problem_formulation_contexts} with context $\vz_n$.

-\paragraph{Global exploration} If LSE converged (see \cref{eq:conv_lse} in \cref{sec:proofs}), we run the GE stage where we evaluate possibly unsafe policies and trigger a backup policy whenever necessary.
+\paragraph{Global exploration} Once LSE converges (see \cref{eq:conv_lse} in \cref{sec:proofs}), we run the GE stage where we evaluate possibly unsafe policies and trigger a backup policy whenever necessary.
 If no backup policy is triggered, we conclude that the evaluated policy is safe and add it to our safe set.
 After a new parameter is added to the safe set during GE, we continue with LSE.

 The parameters are selected according to the acquisition function where $\setE$ denotes all parameters which have been shown to be unsafe (see line 7 of \cref{alg:gosafeopt} in \cref{sec:proofs}).
 If all parameters have been determined as either safe or unsafe, i.e., $\Theta \setminus (S_n(\vz_n) \cup \setE(\vz_n)) = \emptyset$, then GE has converged.